Julia, Princess of Battenberg: Life

-Hauke was born in Warsaw, Congress Poland, then ruled in personal union by the Emperor of the Russian Empire.
+Hauke was born in Warsaw, Congress Poland, then ruled in personal union by the Russian emperor.
 She was the daughter of Hans Moritz Hauke, a Polish general of German descent.
-Her mother, Sophie, was the daughter of Polish doctor Franz Leopold Lafontaine.
+Her mother, Sophie, was the daughter of Polish military surgeon Franz Leopold Lafontaine.

 Her father fought in Napoleon's Polish Legions in Austria, Italy, Germany, and the Peninsular War.
 After his service in the army of the Duchy of Warsaw from 1809 to 1814, he entered the ranks of the army of Congress Poland, and was promoted to general in 1828.
 Recognizing his abilities, Emperor Nicholas I appointed him Deputy Minister of War of Congress Poland and on 4 May 1829 made him a hereditary Count von Hauke.
-In the November Uprising of 1830, led by rebelling army cadets, Grand Duke Constantine, Poland's Russian governor, managed to escape, but Julia's father was shot dead by the cadets on a Warsaw street.
+In the November Uprising of 1830, led by rebelling army cadets, Grand Duke Konstantin Pavlovich, Poland's Russian governor, managed to escape, but Julia's father was shot dead by the cadets on a Warsaw street.
 Her mother died of shock shortly afterwards, and their children were made wards of the Emperor.

-Hauke served as lady-in-waiting to Empress Marie Alexandrovna, wife of the future Emperor Alexander II and a sister of Prince Alexander of Hesse and by Rhine.
-She met Prince Alexander while performing her duties at court in St. Petersburg.
-The Emperor did not approve of a courtship between her and his son's brother-in-law, so the two arranged to leave St. Petersburg.
+Hauke served as lady-in-waiting to Marie of Hesse, wife of the future Emperor Alexander II and a sister of Prince Alexander of Hesse and by Rhine.
+She met Prince Alexander while performing her duties at court in Saint Petersburg.
+The Emperor did not approve of a courtship between her and his son's brother-in-law, so the two arranged to leave Saint Petersburg.
 By the time Julia and Alexander were able to marry, she was six months pregnant with their first child, Marie.
 They were married on 28 October 1851 in Breslau in Prussian Silesia (now called Wrocław and in Poland).

 Since she was not considered equal for royal marriage purposes, her children did not qualify for succession to the throne of Hesse and by Rhine.
 Her marriage was declared to be morganatic after the birth of her first son.
 Her husband's brother, Grand Duke Louis III of Hesse-Darmstadt, made her Countess of Battenberg in 1851, with the style of Illustrious Highness (Erlaucht).
 In 1858, she was elevated to Princess of Battenberg, with the style of Serene Highness (Durchlaucht).
-Battenberg became the name of a morganatic branch of the Grand Ducal Family of Hesse.
+Battenberg became the name of a morganatic branch of the Grand Ducal House of Hesse.

 Hauke converted to Lutheranism on 12 May 1875.
-Prior to her conversion she frequently visited Orthodox and Byzantine Catholic churches throughout Hesse, often traveling great distances.
+Prior to her conversion, she frequently visited Orthodox and Byzantine Catholic churches throughout Hesse, often traveling great distances.
 Her religion was openly criticized by members of her husband's family until her conversion.
 Her children were baptized Lutheran.
 She died at Heiligenberg Castle on 19 September 1895.